 What does a trauma sensitive classroom look like?

-Trauma Sensitive Classroom
+Trauma Sensitive Classroom Strategies

-What is trauma?
+Trauma sensitive classroom begins with the question: what is trauma?
 “Trauma is an exceptional experience in which powerful and dangerous events overwhelm a person’s capacity to cope” (Rice & Groves, 2005).
 The experience doesn’t have to be life-threatening to be considered trauma, or to trigger a trauma response.
 Adverse childhood experiences can have a significant impact on child development.
 Some examples of adverse childhood experiences can be: parental divorce, witnessing domestic violence, death of a loved one, physical abuse, sexual abuse, parental incarceration, homelessness, and bullying.
 Educators need to be prepared to support students who have experienced trauma, even if we don’t know exactly who they are.
 Students with toxic and trauma stress are more likely to struggle with academic success.
 Trauma doesn’t discriminate.
 It happens across all communities, cultures, and socio-economic status populations.
 Students are resilient, and within positive learning environments they can learn, grow, and succeed.
 What does a trauma sensitive classroom look like?
 The following are strategies for creating a trauma sensitive classroom.

-What is a Trauma Sensitive Learning Environment?
+Trauma Sensitive Classroom: Learning Environment?

 A trauma sensitive learning environment is an environment that is safe, predictable setting for students to learn, thrive, and grow.
 It is an environment where all students are safe, engaged, supported, and challenged.
 Some big ideas to create a trauma-sensitive learning environment is the following four things: